preetpoly/test/Doc/04_Provisioning_Polylogyx_Client/Readme.md

 Here are command examples.

-The following output is displayed if the `plgx_cpt.exe -u -d` command is successful.
+The following output is displayed if the `plgx_cpt.exe -u d` command is successful.
 ``` uninstall_osq, will remove everything osquery , db and all folders
 Stopping services.
 Please wait for a few second.
 As they say, Patience is a Virtue
 Services stopped successfully !!